A unified quantile framework for nonlinear heterogeneous transcriptome-wide associations: Simulation studies

-\paragraph{Imputation accuracy.} To evaluate the accuracy of the gene expression imputation model \eqref{eq:rq_model_method}, we consider the goodness of fit criterion $R^Q(\tau) = 1-\hat{V}(\tau)/\tilde V(\tau)$ \citep{koenker1999goodness}, a measurement of explained deviance by the quantile model associated to genetic effects at a fixed quantile level, where $\hat V(\tau) = \min\sum_i^n \rho_\tau(X_i-C_i^\top \alpha_\tau-Z_{i}^\top\beta_\tau - \alpha_{0,\tau})$ and $\tilde V(\tau) = \min\sum_i^n \rho_\tau(X_i-C_i^\top \alpha_\tau - \alpha_{0,\tau})$ are optimized quantile loss under the null and alternative models, respectively.
+To evaluate the accuracy of the gene expression imputation model \eqref{eq:rq_model_method}, we consider the goodness of fit criterion $R^Q(\tau) = 1-\hat{V}(\tau)/\tilde V(\tau)$ \citep{koenker1999goodness}, a measure of explained deviance by the quantile model associated to genetic effects at a fixed quantile level, where $\hat V(\tau) = \min\sum_i^n \rho_\tau(X_i-C_i^\top \alpha_\tau-Z_{i}^\top\beta_\tau - \alpha_{0,\tau})$ and $\tilde V(\tau) = \min\sum_i^n \rho_\tau(X_i-C_i^\top \alpha_\tau - \alpha_{0,\tau})$ are optimized quantile loss under the alternative and null model, respectively.
 It is a natural analog to $R^2$ in linear models.
-We use $K=4$ as an example and consider the largest $R^Q(\tau)$ over the four intervals as the explained deviance by QTWAS, which coincides with the fact that the Cauchy combination is practically driven by the most significant $p$-value combined.
+We use $K=4$ as an example and consider the largest $R^Q(\tau)$ over the four intervals as the explained deviance by QTWAS, which coincides with the fact that the Cauchy combination is practically driven by the smallest $p$-value in the combination.
 To compare the imputation accuracy for QTWAS and S-PrediXcan$^*$, we plotted $R^Q$ against $R^2$ (Figure \ref{fig:R}).
 Except for the location shift model with normal error, QTWAS generally explained more deviance than S-PrediXcan$^*$.
 Specifically, in the location-scale and local signal models, S-PrediXcan$^*$ explains a low proportion of the total deviance, indicating a relatively poor goodness of fit compared to quantile models.